 Since he had no money, Ken would paint on cardboard boxes to practice different techniques.
 While teaching himself how to paint, Ken also started learning how to carve in order to bring in money.
 He would sculpt decor pieces of Spanish ships and American eagle heads out of redwood, embellishing them with stressed metal for an antiqued effect.
 On the weekends, he would join other artists on the streets of Rodeo Road in LA.
 There, he would sell his art in order to make a living.

-Eventually, Ken was able to get hired by a billboard company painting advertisements.
+Eventually, Ken was able to get hired by a billboard company to paint advertisements.
 There he learned how to do lettering, patterns, and to “pounce.”
 The early days of painting billboards required using a device called a “pounce wheel” to create perforated lined patterns.
 These lined patterns were then filled with chalk to generate outlines of the desired subject that could then be painted as larger-than-life images with oil paints.

 Ken’s experience working with the billboard company helped expand his growth as a painter.
 His work led to opportunities to paint backdrops, murals, and even movie sets in and around Hollywood.
 He worked as a painter with the Pasadena Playhouse, the Hollywood Wax Museum, and on the production crew of the 1966 Steve McQueen film “The Sand Pebbles.”